 Moving toward Holy Week we are scrambling to prepare the house and grounds, the liturgies and music, and most of all our own souls, helping one another in homilies to remember what is really going on.

 For some time I have been dipping into the writings of Hans Urs Von Balthasar and during this Lent I am reading /praying his Heart of the World, a poetic reflection that is one of his most spiritual and accessible books.
 A theme that he revolves around is the meaning of Jesus’s words: “My God, My God, why have you forsaken me?”
-Balthasar claims Jesus actually visited and experienced hell in a certain sense so that he was stretched further than anyone can imagine in his distance from the Father, thereby glorifying the Father all the more because of his willingness to go to that extreme out of love for the Father and love for mankind.
+Balthasar claims that Jesus actually visited and experienced hell so that he was stretched further than anyone can imagine in his distance from the Father.
+In this way he glorifies the Father all the more because of his willingness to go to that extreme as his expression of love.

 Something about this experience draws me in more deeply than any other episode from the Passion.
 If this is the width of the embrace Christ is offering to me, then how can I resist the slightest discomfort?
 I think it is integrally connected to our icon of the Agony in the Garden.
 Although we are weak and human, we truly want to be faithful friends and go the distance with him this week.